 One of the greatest challenges facing every construction project is uncertainty.
 When a model lacks a crucial bit of data, or the measurements or placement information is even slightly ambiguous, it introduces doubt among project stakeholders.
 No one wants to risk making a costly mistake under these circumstances, so doubt drives requests for information back to the engineers or detailers, which cost time, energy, and money to address.
 In turn, this leads to bottlenecks in the project timeline, budget overruns, and loss of profit margin.
 On the other hand, if fabricators and contractors move ahead without questioning the model, costly rework and other waste can lead to the same results.

 Constructible models can address these challenges.
 The higher the LOD of each component modeled, the more every project stakeholder can rely on it.
 The most value is in a component that is modeled to the highest level of development that’s both possible and practical.
 That value is realized by:

 - engineers and detailers who avoid RFIs and rework;

 - the fabricator who has no problem feeding the data into the robotic machines and producing the component;

 - the contractor who can quickly and confidently install it without last-minute problem solving;

 - the general contractor whose project moves ahead on schedule and on a budget because mistakes and delays are minimized; and

 - perhaps most importantly, the owner — who ends up with a quality structure without the inflated cost and timeline the above issues would have produced if they hadn’t been mitigated.

-Every bit of data that is incorporated into a model is another step closer to an optimal speed, efficiency, accuracy and profitability.
+Every bit of data that is incorporated into a model is another step closer to optimal speed, efficiency, accuracy, and profitability.
 Data-rich models drive smarter, content-enabled workflows and are the heart of a truly constructible process in which all phases and trades are connected.
 Producing constructible models early in the process and building on them throughout the project lifecycle is not only possible today, but it’s also practical.